 Housing Improvement Program

-Housing Improvement Program (HIP) is a Home Repair, Renovation, and Replacement grant-program administered by the Bureau of Indian Affairs (BIA) and federally recognized Native American Tribes for Native American and Alaska Native individuals, and families, who have no immediate resources for standard housing.
+Housing Improvement Program (HIP) is a Home Repair, Renovation, and Replacement grant program administered by the Bureau of Indian Affairs (BIA) for federally recognized Native American Tribes.

-HIP is a program specifically designed to serve the neediest of the needy; Native Americans and Alaska Natives who have substandard housing, or no housing at all, and have no other immediate source of housing assistance.
-Priority is extended to families with the greatest need in relation to Income, Age, Disabilities, Dependent Children, Homeless, Veteran and Unsafe Living Condition.
+HIP is specifically designed to serve the neediest of the needy: tribal members who have substandard housing, or no housing at all, and have no other immediate source of housing assistance.
+Priority is extended to families with the greatest need in relation to Income, Age, Disabilities, Dependent Children, Homelessness, Veterans, and Unsafe Living conditions.

 To be eligible for HIP assistance:

 The applicant must meet the following eligibility requirements:

 - Applicant must be a member of a federally recognized Native American Tribe.